tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

 Congrats, you have finished all of the main labs! 🎉 If you have time or are up for a challenge, try out the extra credit labs!

-➡️ Head back to the [labs](README.md) page to try your hand at the extra credit labs.
+➡️ If you want, you can now head to the first [extra credit lab](lab7-ec.md).